-And I’d be really remiss without mentioning Mark more.
-He was once Cody’s student, and is now an excellent co-instructor.
-He has a very relaxed vibe, and actually wears shoes.
-He knows his craft well, and I was confident asking him for help or getting advice.
+And I’d be remiss without mentioning Mark more.
+He was once Cody’s student, and is now an excellent co-instructor (even though he wears shoes).
+Mark knows his craft well, and I was confident asking him for help.

-Primitive Living Class is not the Same as a Survival Class
+Primitive Living Class is Not a Survival Class

 Oh, and something else: We treated our water with iodine.
 I started using cola-flavored Nuun hydration tablets to mask the flavor (but only after letting the iodine work its magic for at least 30 minutes).
 That was also a great way to tell me which of my bottles was treated and ready to drink.